RAHULKUMARNATHU/polling-api-system/README.md

 3. We can view question
 4. We can create option for question
 5. We can delete option
-6. we can vote to perticular option for a perticular option
+6. we can vote to particular option for a particular Question .
 ***

 ## Requirements